ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/square-root.md

 ```

 If the `get_minimum` function works correctly, then you can start to implement
-and test the `get_largest_odd` function in the `compare` program!
+and test the `get_largest_odd` function in the `squareroot` program!
 You can read
-some test cases in `test_compare.py` test suite to learn more about how
+some test cases in `test_squareroot.py` test suite to learn more about how
 `get_largest_odd` should work.
 For example, the following test case confirms
 that when `get_largest_odd` receives the values `21`, `4`, and `17` it will
 return `21`.
 In contrast, if it receives the inputs `21`, `4`, and `117` it will